kdps/kotlin_learn/Resolve_ErrorException.md

+# 1. Impossible Error

-# 1. Cause Error by Layout on Run Application but Has no error occurred on Fucking Stupid XML Editor
+### 1.1.
+Cause Error by Layout on Run Application but Has no error occurred on Fucking Stupid XML Editor

 `Not working Rebuild Project, Clear Project FUCKING SHIT`